QuarkChain/quarkchain-web3.js/README.md

 The library is built on top of [web3.js](https://github.com/ethereum/web3.js).
 Though QuarkChain runs [Ethereum](https://www.ethereum.org/) Virtual Machine (EVM) and supports Ethereum smart contracts, due to the shard id encoding in the address and change of transaction data structure in QuarkChain the existing web3 library cannot work with QuarkChain JSON RPC directly without modification to handle the differences properly.

-Instead of modifying the the web3 source code the quarkchain-web3.js library provides an interface (```QuarkChain.injectWeb3(web3)```) to inject QuarkChain features into web3 instances.
-QuarkChain functions will be available in web3.qkc after injection and they mirror the same interfaces as their counterparts in web3.eth with two notable differences.
+Instead of modifying the the web3 source code the quarkchain-web3.js library provides an interface (```QuarkChain.injectWeb3(web3, <JRPC URL>)```) to inject QuarkChain features into web3 instances.
+QuarkChain functions will be available in `web3.qkc` after injection and they mirror the same interfaces as their counterparts in `web3.eth` with two notable differences.

 1. The addresses in QuarkChain are 24 bytes (48 hex chars)
 2. The transaction object in QuarkChain optionally can have three extra properties than in Ethereum